fed4iot/VirIoT/Thingvisors/DockerThingVisor/ThingVisor_http_sidecar/README.md

-# ThingVisor Stream Sidecar
+# ThingVisor HTTP Sidecar

-This sidecar container can be inserted within the Kubernetes Pod of a ThingVisor to provide streaming services on port 80.
-For each vThing of the ThingVisor, the sidecar can connect the uri `tv-service-ip:80/vThingName` to an external HTTP endpoint.
+This sidecar container can be inserted within the Kubernetes Pod of a ThingVisor to provide HTTP services on port 80.
+For each vThing of the ThingVisor, the sidecar can connect the uri `tv-svc-ip:80/vThingName` to an external HTTP endpoint.
 The endpoint can be configured through the Master-Controller REST resource `setVThingEndpoint` or the CLI `set-vthing-endpoint` command

 ## How To Run